kaiachain/kaia-docs/docs/references/public-en.md

 - 15 request/second with 10M API credits on Free plan.
 - Providers starter, Growth and Business plan for more credits and IPFS storage.
--Battle-tested RPC & API infrastructure providing performance and reliability at-scale.
+- Battle-tested RPC & API infrastructure providing performance and reliability at-scale.
 - Has dozens of add-ons that make building super-powered dApps easier than ever.
 - Provides streams, the most powerful real-time data pipelines.
 - Event alerts.